BrianGwayi/Simple_Airflow_Pipeline/README.md

           'contact_detail','contact_telephone'], axis=1)
   return tf_response
 ```
-## Get Delta
+### Get Delta
-A delta load implies that the entire data of a relational database table is not repeatedly extracted, but only the new data that has been added to a table since the last load.
+A delta/incremental load implies that the entire data of a relational database table is not repeatedly extracted, but only the new data that has been added to a table since the last load.
 With delta load, you can process only data that needs to be processed, either new data or changed data.
 ```
 @task()
 def recent_response(transform_response):